HMSI resumes production in a phased manner

-New Delhi, May 29 (IANS) Two-wheeler major Honda Motorcycle & Scooter India has recommenced production at its plants in a phased manner.
+New Delhi: Two-wheeler major Honda Motorcycle & Scooter India has recommenced production at its plants in a phased manner.

 The company has manufacturing plants in Manesar (Haryana), Tapukara (Rajasthan) and Vithalapur (Gujarat).